Due to the COVID-19 pandemic, many parents wonder what this summer will look like for their kids.

 Make Your Own Games

-This is a wonderful activity for indoors or outdoors because your kids can move around and, thanks to the balloon, it’s unlikely they’ll break anything.
+Balloon pingpong is a wonderful activity indoors or outdoors because your kids can move around.
+And thanks to the balloon, it’s unlikely they’ll break anything.

-To play balloon ping pong, all you need are two paper plates, two Popsicle sticks, some duct tape, and a balloon.
-Make two paddles by taping the Popsicle sticks to the back of the paper plates.
-Blow up the balloon and then let your kits bat it back and forth.
-You can create your own rules to make the game more fun, like seeing how many different ways your kids can hit the balloon (e.g., underhand, backward, with one eye closed).
+To play balloon pingpong, you need two paper plates, two craft sticks, some duct tape, and a balloon.
+Make two paddles by taping the craft sticks to the back of the paper plates.
+Blow up the balloon, and then let your kits bat it back and forth.
+To make the game more fun, you can create your own rules, like seeing how many different ways your kids can hit the balloon (e.g., underhand, backward, with one eye closed).

-This great idea comes from Frugal Fun for Boys and Girls, and it’s perfect for a rainy day when your kids are bouncing off the walls.
-All you need are 10 removable pencil erasers, duct tape, a board or other hard surface, and a large marble.
+This fantastic idea comes from Frugal Fun for Boys and Girls, and it’s perfect for a rainy day when your kids are bouncing off the walls.
+You need 10 removable pencil erasers, duct tape, a board or other hard surface, and a large marble.

-This is a great indoor or outdoor activity if you have some extra painter’s tape on hand.
+You can play this lively indoor or outdoor game if you have some extra painter’s tape.

-All you need to create a spiderweb is a door frame or a space between two close trees outside.
-Wrap the tape between the trees or door frame, then tear off smaller pieces and connect them to the longer ones to create the “web.”
+You need a door frame or a space between two close trees outside.
+Wrap the tape between the door frame or trees, then tear off smaller pieces and connect them to the longer ones to create the “web.”
 Next, take some old newspaper and make several balls.
 Let your kids throw the newspaper balls at the spiderweb and see who can get the most balls to stick.

 Quality Time Together

-If your kids are older, you might be surprised by how much they’re willing to help complete a home project that’s been on your to-do list, especially if it directly concerns them.
+If your kids are older, you might be surprised by how much they’re willing to help complete a home improvement project on your to-do list, especially if it directly concerns them.

-For example, if you want to give their rooms a makeover before school starts again, enlist their help painting and decluttering.
-Head to the thrift store or visit some garage sales together to find some new bedroom furniture, curtains, or artwork they can hang up.
+For example, if you want to give their rooms a makeover for the summer, enlist their help painting and decluttering.
+Head to the thrift store or visit some garage sales to find some new bedroom furniture, curtains, or artwork.

 You might not have time to volunteer with your kids as often as you’d like, especially if you have very young children.
 However, that doesn’t mean your kids can’t learn the value and reward of helping others.
 There are plenty of ways to do good, both at home and outside the house: